lsst-sqre/sqr-107/index.md

 Also container storage is ephemeral, meaning schema data is lost on pod restarts and lacks the backup & recovery, logging and monitoring and robustness capabilities of CloudSQL databases.

-The URLs to the current DataLink templates and TAP column metadata have to be updated separately from the version of the schema Docker images and is often not kept up-to-date, even though that data is maintained together and should be kept in sync.

-The TAP server and the datalinker server download ZIP files from GitHub on startup and unpack them in a local writable directory, which means the services have to be restarted for metadata updates, part of the local image has to be writable (not ideal for security), and frequent restarts could result in GitHub rate limiting.

-There is no easy way for Science Platform services to know what version of the TAP schemas and supporting metadata is in use at runtime so that it can be checked for inconsistencies, reported in debugging output, etc.

 ---